Avy-Dawgs/system-definition/components/receiver/fpga.md

-# FPGA Firmware
+# FPGA

-## Diagram
+## Firmware Diagram
 ![](../../diagrams/receiver-firmware.drawio.svg)
 ## Description
-The firmware will be responsible for converting a stream of ADC samples into 457 kHz power values.
+The FPGA will be responsible for converting a stream of ADC samples into 457 kHz power values.
 Additionally, the firmware will also control the gain of the PGAs.
+The FPGA board is the Digilent CMOD A7-35T.

 ## Inputs
 | Name     | Width |
 | -------- | ----- |
 | ADC Data | 12    |